gii-is-DP2/DP2-1920-GI-04/readme.md

 ### US15 - Participating on a Beauty Contest
 As an owner
 So that me and my pet can have fun participating on a beauty contest
-I want to be able to register a participation by adding a photo after a beauty service visit
+I want to be able to register a participation by adding a photo after a beauty solution visit

 Details: